Array#pack("G") gives incorrect result sometimes. The problem occurs with:

 This doesn't have such speed penalty, but it is less portable for CPUs.

-Updated by johan556 (Johan Holmberg) almost 4 years ago
+Updated by johan556 (Johan Holmberg) over 4 years ago

 I am aware of the x87 vs. SSE2 differences, but I don't think this issue has anything to do with that.